GeoffreyAwinyoSecOps/SIEMLab/README.md

 <div align="left">
 1. Search for ‘log analytics workspace’ from the search bar at the top of the Azure portal page and select the top result.<br>
 2. Select ‘Logs’ and close pop-up windows that appear.<br>
 3. Enter queries such as ‘SecurityEvent’ for example and select ‘Run’.
-View the resulting logs.<br>
+View the resulting logs.<br><br>

 </div>
 <table align="center" style="border: 5px solid #000; box-shadow: 5px 5px 5px #888;">
   <tr>